foundation29org/H29_Doc/source/pages/SW/Code.md

 - The behavior of the buttons to maximize/minimize and open/close the assistant in Health29 is maintained.

 ### 2.4.5.
 Azure blobs
-To create it from azure you just have to select the cognitive service in the marketplace: "Storage account".
+To create it from azure you just have to search in the marketplace: "Storage account".
 The configuration has no complexity,
 - Fill project details: subscription and resource group
 - Fill instance details: